dlluncor/data-mining/renters/issues.md

-error: if the unrelated roommates larger than one, need to provide names of roommates.
+1. if the unrelated roommates larger than one, need to provide names of roommates.
+2. roommates limits: the policy only covers up to 2 unrelated roommates
+3. 5 or more losses need to contact agent for a policy